 Blue bin?
 Black bin?
-It can be tedious to segregate waste so what’s the difference?
+It can be tedious to segregate waste, so what’s the difference?
 Here’s why you need to know the difference.

 What is recycling?

 Recycling is the collection of used materials that would otherwise be waste to be broken down and remade into new products (Science Daily).
 Generally, it reduces waste.
-It is part of the “three Rs” of waste management: reduce, reuse, recycle – the simplified guide to sustainable life.
+It is part of the “three Rs” of waste management: reduce, reuse, recycle – the simplified guide to a sustainable life.

 Did you know that Canadians toss out nearly 25,000 tonnes of residential trash every year?
 Trash is either put into landfills or incinerated.
 This waste largely contributes to environmental problems such as habitat destruction, surface and groundwater pollution, and other forms of air, soil and water contamination.
 This is why reducing waste is crucial to our survival.